KQM-git/TCL/fluff/overworld.md

 Coordinates from in-game could be translated into the Official Teyvat Interactive Map and vice versa for easier navigation.

+## Burning damage scales off of the player's EM and LEVEL

+If the player character got burnt, the DMG will scale off of that character's EM and Level.

 ## Evidence Vault

 {% page-ref page="../evidence/fluff/overworld.md" %}